 How did the opioid crisis develop?

 Opioid drugs relieve pain and induce euphoria through activation of the opioid receptors – specifically the µ-opioid receptors.
 When opioid drugs were first introduced to the market, their addiction potential was strongly underestimated, and they were commonly prescribed for pain relief.

 As the cases of opioid misuse and overdose increased, so did the appearance of opioids on the streets.
 It became clear that opioid drugs were highly addictive.
-It is estimated that approximately 21% – 29% of patients with a prescription for opioid drugs to treat chronic pain would misuse them, whereas 8% – 12% develop an opioid addiction.
+It is estimated that approximately 21% – 29% of patients with a prescription for opioid drugs to treat chronic pain would misuse them, whereas 8% – 12% would steer away from sober living and develop an opioid addiction.

 The opioid crisis has led to devastating public health, social, and economic consequences.
 In 2018, 128 people died every day in the United States due to an opioid overdose.
 The economic burden of the misuse of prescription opioid drugs in the United States alone has been estimated at $78.5 billion USD per year.

 Withdrawal symptoms for individuals taking Subutex develop more slowly than with other opioid drugs.
 However, the duration and intensity of the withdrawal syndrome depend on the duration and dose of the preceding drug abuse.